-The Annual Meeting of Shareholders of The Dixie Group, Inc. will be held at the Corporate Office, 475 Reed Road, Dalton, Georgia, on May 3, 2017 at 8:00 a.m., Eastern Time, for the following purposes:
+The Annual Meeting of Shareholders of The Dixie Group, Inc. will be held at the Corporate Office, 475 Reed Road, Dalton, Georgia, on May 2, 2018 at 8:00 a.m., Eastern Time, for the following purposes:

-- 1. To elect nine individuals to the Board of Directors for a term of one year each; - 2.
+- 1. To elect eight individuals to the Board of Directors for a term of one year each; - 2.
 To cast an advisory vote on the Company's Executive Compensation for its named executive officers ("Say-on-Pay"); - 3.
-To ratify appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2017; and - 4.
+To cast an advisory vote on the frequency of future say-on-pay votes; - 4.
+To ratify appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2018; and - 5.
 Such other business as may properly come before the Annual Meeting of Shareholders or any adjournment thereof.

-Only shareholders of record of the Common Stock and Class B Common Stock at the close of business on February 24, 2017, are entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof.
+Only shareholders of record of the Common Stock and Class B Common Stock at the close of business on February 23, 2018, are entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof.